anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 ## Batching

-Ethereum gas fees make it prohibitively expensive in many cases to submit the proof for a single transaction over the bridge.
+Ethereum gas fees make it prohibitively expensive to submit the proof for a single transaction over the bridge.
 Instead, it is typically more economical to submit proofs of many transactions in bulk.
 This batching is described in this section.